 |12b||Bowes||Middleton in Teesdale||12||19½|

 The final section of the Pennine Way is the most difficult to sort accommodation for.
 The final 25 mile (bit more if you go to the Cheviot) stretch goes past no B&Bs and certainly no pubs.

 However the Pennine Way walker does have a number of options:

-Note: on some older web pages you may see mention of Uswayford Farm which was a popular stop-over point and slightly closer to the Pennine Way than Barrowburn.
-However the B&B closed in 2010 when owner Nancy left.
-An attempt was made to re-open it however this did not happen and as such there is no longer any accommodation at Uswayford Farm.
+Some very old pages mention of Uswayford Farm which was a popular stop-over point and slightly closer to the Pennine Way than Barrowburn.
+However the B&B closed in 2010 and rhere is no longer any accommodation nor services at Uswayford Farm.